davidjhong/poker/README.md

    * The user enters the rules they want, such as the total starting chips, the big and small blind amount, and the minimum amount to raise.
  * Option to choose player count, starting amount, player names
    * Create a player class that holds the player's current hand, player name, current chip count.
- * Displays little blind, big blind, dealer
-   * Implement a round/table class which controls what happens in a round
  * Automated handling of chips, selecting bet amounts
    * Create a class for pot handling, and chip distribution
    * Player class hold the number of chips a user has